galaxyproject/gxadmin/README.md

 cluster    | 1

-This script strictly expects a postgres database and has **no** plans to support mysql or sqlite3.
+This script **requires a postgres database** and has **no** plans to support mysql or sqlite3.

+If we do support sqlite3 in the future, it will be on a "if you're lucky" type basis, we won't be modifying queries to remove postgres-ism.

 ## Installation